hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

-* Error handling (currently logged to console only).
+* Consistent error handling (currently logged to console only in some places).
 * Sending files.
 * Downloading profile pictures.
 * Proxy support.